igncp/blueprints/js/bull/notes/structure.md

 - In `/lib`: ~2300 LOC of JavaScript and ~300 LOC of Lua
 - The `/support` directory only contains three images and a Sketch file
 - It uses `mocha` + `sinon` for tests, which are in a different directory `/test` than `/lib`
+- All the Lua files are under the `/lib/commands` directory

 ## API